 I don’t know how I would manage without my monthly 90-minute deep tissue massage.
 Many people with RA find various types of massages helpful.
-But as with chiropractic work, massage should be done only as tolerated.
+As with chiropractic work, massage should be done only as tolerated.

-There are different types of massages ranging from hot stone massage to relaxing spa-like massages, trigger point massages, deep tissue massages, and more.
+There are different types of massages, including hot stone massages, relaxing spa-like massages, trigger point massages, deep tissue massages, and more.
 You could get a massage done in a spa or salon setting, at a physical therapist’s office, or at a chiropractic clinic.

 I personally have a monthly membership to a massage and wellness center and go to the same massage therapist each time.
 This routine is important for my self-care with RA.

 I use both infrared heat therapy and LED light therapy.
-Both options use different types of light and heat to reduce inflammation in the body.
-A good ol’ microwavable heating pad can do the trick too!
+Both options use different types of heat and light to reduce inflammation in the body.
+A good ol’ microwavable heating pad can do the trick, too!

 If you’re looking into infrared heat therapy, I personally use and recommend Thermotex products.

-It’s always a good idea to consult with a doctor or expert before trying natural approaches to managing your health.
-The different options that I’ve discussed can generally be used in conjunction with prescription medications — but it’s still a good idea to check.
+It’s always a good idea to consult with a doctor or an expert before trying natural approaches to managing your health.
+The different options that I’ve discussed can generally be used along with prescription medications — but it’s still a good idea to check.

 Ashley Boynes-Shuck is a published author, health coach, and patient advocate.
 Known online as Arthritis Ashley, she blogs at arthritisashley.com and abshuck.com, and writes for Healthline.com.
 Ashley also works with the Autoimmune Registry and is a member of the Lions Club.
 She’s written three books: “Sick Idiot,” “Chronically Positive,” and “To Exist.”
 Ashley lives with RA, JIA, OA, celiac disease, and more.
 She resides in Pittsburgh with her Ninja Warrior husband and their five pets.
 Her hobbies include astronomy, birdwatching, traveling, decorating, and going to concerts.